bigbite/phpcs-config/README.md

 ```

 ## Developing

+Please note that the PHPUnit test suite is not yet compatible with PHP 8.*.

 Clone this repository, and then run `composer install && composer install-cs`.
 Please run the following command prior to creating a PR, and ensure that there are no errors: